nucypher/nucypher/docs/source/architecture/contracts.md

 When Alice wants to revoke a policy, she calls the `PolicyManager.revokePolicy(bytes16)` or `PolicyManager.revokeArrangement(bytes16, address)`.
 Execution of these methods results in Alice recovering all fees for future periods, and also for periods when the miners were inactive.
-Alice can refund ETH for any inactive miners' periods without revoking the policy by using methods `PolicyManager.refund(bytes16)` or `PolicyManager.refund(bytes16, address)`.
+Alice can refund ETH for any inactive periods without revoking the policy by using the method `PolicyManager.refund(bytes16)` or `PolicyManager.refund(bytes16, address)`.

 ## Ursula's Contract Interaction